Lowering blood glucose

 Nuts and seeds are particularly rich in natural dietary fiber; so are whole-grains such as grits and sourdough breads.

-For those who are insulin-resistant lowering blood glucose must be kept in focus; in this 100% wholegrain stone-ground grits we add a little cheese, cream and parsley.
-The glycemic index is less than 50.
+For those who are insulin-resistant lowering blood glucose must be kept in focus; in this 100% wholegrain stone ground grits we add a little cheese, cream and parsley.
+The glycemic index is low; less than 50.
 The berries are the cherry on top.

-There are two hormones produced in the stomach and small intestine that normally lower blood glucose; they are secreted within minutes of swallowing food.
+There are two hormones produced in the stomach and small intestine that naturally lower blood glucose; they are secreted within minutes of swallowing food.

-• GIP delays the emptying of the contents of the stomach into the small intestine where starches are digested and the glucose formed is absorbed into the blood stream.
+• GIP delays the emptying of the contents of the stomach into the small intestine which is where starches are digested; and the glucose formed is absorbed into the blood stream.

-• GLP-1 on the other hand stimulates the pancreas to increase the production of insulin and reduce secretion of glucagon; this lowers the levels of sugars in the blood stream.
+• GLP-1 on the other hand stimulates the pancreas to increase the production of insulin and reduce the secretion of glucagon; this lowers the levels of sugars in the blood stream.
 Its effectiveness is greatly impaired in those suffering from T2D.
+It also plays an important role in satiation signalling when we've eaten enough.

-Allowed to continue functioning, these two hormones could dangerously lower blood glucose to the extent that the brain and other organs would run out of energy; coma would soon follow.
+Allowed to continue functioning indefinitely, these two hormones would dangerously lower blood glucose to the extent that the brain and other organs would run out of energy; coma would soon follow.
 So they are degraded within minutes by an enzyme called DPP-4; this is normal physiology within our bodies.

-DPP-4 is rendered ineffective in various disease states such as obesity, cancer and inflammation[3]; the action of the incretin hormones continues for longer.
+DPP-4 is rendered ineffective in various disease states such as obesity, cancer and generalised inflammation[3]; the action of the incretin hormones continues for too long.
+Hypoglycemia is likely; low blood sugar.

-DPP-4 is also then unable to break down the cytokines associated with the storm affecting the lungs and other organs during a viral infection.
+DPP4 is also depleted by inflammatory foods and during viral infections; the body is then unable to break down these cytokines associated with the destructive storm affecting the lungs and other organs.

 Proline residues play an important role in the proper functioning of DPP-4.
-Being a ring structure makes it difficult for enzymes in the stomach and small intestine to digest it completely.
+Having a ring structure makes it difficult for enzymes in the stomach and small intestine to digest them completely.
 Should short chains of amino acids be absorbed into the blood stream they set up powerful inflammatory reactions.

 It is particularly high in the plant proteins found in grains, known collectively as prolamines; gluten is one such example.

-Proline is also very high in broths made with bones and the skin from chickens[4] and various animals; best is from those that are grass-fed.
+Proline is also very high in broths made with bones, the skin from chickens[4] and various animal meats; best is from those that are grass-fed.

 Gliptons

-Unfortunately Gliptons have quite serious side effects; upper respiratory and throat infections, as well as of the urinary tract.
+Unfortunately Gliptons have quite serious side effects, especially upper respiratory and throat infections; and of the urinary tract.
 Patients are also more likely to suffer from joint pains and swelling of the heart muscles; pancreatitis and hypersensitivity to bee-stings resulting in anaphalaxis.

-There are better ways of lowering blood glucose than interfering with the normal hormonal cycles.
+There are better ways of lowering blood glucose than interfering with the normal hormonal cycles with medications like the Gliptons.

 Gluten